Edward Jayakody: Music career

 During the period from 1968 to 1976, Jayakody participated in the "Maliban Guwan Thotilla" and many amateur music programs.
 He entered the Government College of Music in 1976 (presently the Faculty of Aesthetic Education of Kelaniya University) and during that time took part in music programs conducted by popular musicians.
 In 1976, he sang on the popular radio program "Pibidena Gayaka Parapura" on the radio, and he won second place in the grand finale of the program.
 He entered singing with the song Karadiya Gambare for a 1977 radio musical program.
 Its lyrics are by Premakumara Jayawardena and the music was composed by Rohana Weerasinghe.

-During 1980s, he released two cassettes and a CD, Seethala Pinimatha, Kerakena Rode and Samanalaya Mala Ha Lamaya.
+During the 1980s, he released two cassettes and a CD, Seethala Pinimatha, Kerakena Rode and Samanalaya Mala Ha Lamaya.
 He also holds a government position as Educational Assistant Music Director.
-Jayakody made several children songs such as Kopara Kopara, Katu Akule, Rajjuruwo Udai, Sulangak Vee and Chakgudu Gudu.
+Jayakody made several children's songs such as Kopara Kopara, Katu Akule, Rajjuruwo Udai, Sulangak Vee and Chakgudu Gudu.
 At the same time, he was appointed as the Music Teacher at Nalanda College, where he worked for a while and then transferred to Gurukula College, Kelaniya.
 In 1986, Jayakody was promoted to Staff Education Officer in the Music Division and attached to the Ministry of Education.
 Around the same time, he unveiled his second album Kerakena Rode.
 He received his Master's degree in 1992 from the Bhatkhande Music Institute Deemed University, Lucknow.

 Apart from singing, he composed and worked as the music director for more than fifty-two singers.
 He also composed music for a number of stage plays and teledramas.
 He has performed as an actor in seventeen stage plays including maiden acting in 1975 stage play Spartacus and then in Kontha Nona, Angara Ganga Galabhasi, Mawatha Api, Sekkuwa, Nari Bena, Gajaman Puwatha, Oedipus and Satara Waram Raja Daruwo.
 In 2010, Jayakody and Charitha organized a musical tour titled Wasanthaye Aga to Europe from October 16.
 In 2019, Sabaragamuwa University of Sri Lanka conferred a lifetime achievement award for Jayakody for his contribution to the Sri Lankan music industry.

 He has contributed playback singing to several films, including Seilama, Gedara Buddha Amma, Mangala Thagga, Himagira, Saroja and Kiri Kawadi.
 He made maiden cinema appearance in the musical film Guththila with the titular role.
 Jayakody's album Deduna Palama was released on April 6, 2003.

 Jayakody has performed his solo musical concert titled Marambari since January 2010.
 So far, 13 Marambari concerts have been held in Italy alone.
 The series was a huge success in Canada, London, France, Australia, New Zealand, Dubai and the United States.
 In November 2017, Marambari concert was held at Apeksha Hospital, Maharagama.
 The tenth anniversary of Jayakody's Marambari solo concert was held on the evening of the 31 January 2020 at the Bandaranaike Memorial Conference Hall, Colombo.

+Apart from singing, Jayakody made his maiden cinematic acting through the film Guththila where he played the titular role.